ZEISS-PiWeb/PiWeb-Api/_pages/012-dataservice.md

 {% assign method="GET" %}
 {% assign endpoint="/catalogs" %}
 {% assign summary="Fetches catalogs" %}
-{% assign description="This request can be restricted by the filter parameter `catalogUuids`" %}
+{% assign description="This request can be restricted by the filter parameter `catalogUuids`, a list of catalog uuids to target only specific catalogs. " %}
 {% assign exampleCaption="Fetching all catalogs" %}

 {% capture jsonrequest %}